googleforgames/agones/site/content/en/docs/Guides/metrics.md

 Agones controller exposes metrics via [OpenCensus](https://opencensus.io/).
 OpenCensus is a single distribution of libraries that collect metrics and distributed traces from your services, we only use it for metrics but it will allow us to support multiple exporters in the future.

 We choose to start with [Prometheus](https://prometheus.io/) as this is the most popular with Kubernetes but it is also compatible with Stackdriver.
 If you need another exporter, check the [list of supported](https://opencensus.io/exporters/supported-exporters/go/) exporters.
-It should be pretty straightforward to register a new one.(Github PR are more than welcomed)
+It should be pretty straightforward to register a new one.
+(GitHub PRs are more than welcome.)

 We plan to support multiple exporters in the future via environement variables and helm flags.